MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/set-up-skill-based-routing.md

 ## Create skill finder models

-You can set up the intelligent skill finder model rating models in the Customer Service admin center or Omnichannel admin center app.
+You can set up the intelligent skill finder model rating models in the Customer Service admin center app.
 You can create as many models as your business requires.

-1. In Dynamices 365, go to one of the apps, and perform the following steps.
+1. In Dynamics 365, go to one of the apps, and perform the following steps.

    ### [Customer Service admin center](#tab/customerserviceadmincenter)